TahaPatil2004/HelpBuddy-RAG-VIrtualAssistant/Red-Teaming/README.md

 ## What I Learned from Red Teaming

-*(Please fill in this section with your insights from the red teaming exercise.
-Here's a placeholder for how you might structure it)*

 * **Key Vulnerabilities Identified:** [Summarize any major weaknesses found, e.g., "Certain prompt patterns could bypass initial filters," or "Model sometimes generated generic responses instead of adhering to context."]
 * **Strengths of the System:** [Mention what the chatbot did well, e.g., "Strong performance in resisting common jailbreak attempts," or "Accurate adherence to invoice context for valid queries."]